 Amazon doesn’t require conventional financial information to determine your eligibility for the loan.
 You don’t need to scramble through extensive documentation such as financial profiles or tax returns to apply for a loan with Amazon.

 Amazon sellers can be approved for their Amazon loans in as few as 24 hours.
-Once you’re accepted, the funds show up in your Amazon seller account instantly.
+Once you’re accepted, the funds instantly appear in your Amazon seller account.
 Draw those funds and start benefiting right away.

 Lower interest rates compared to other lending options

 Bank loans and investments from financial institutions usually have high-interest rates.
-Amazon Lending keeps its interest rates competitive and significantly lower compared to others in the lending industry, making it a viable option to grow your business on the smiling A.
+Amazon Lending keeps its interest rates competitive and significantly lower than others in the lending industry, making it a viable option to grow your business on the smiling A.